nemoipaha/resources-to-become-a-great-engineering-leader/README.md

 **List of books**

-- Build: An Unorthodox Guide to Making Things Worth Making by Tony Fadell
 - Inspired: How to Create Products Customers Love by Marty Cagan
+- Loved: How to Rethink Marketing for Tech Products by Martina Lauchengco
 - Empowered by Marty Cagan
-- Loved: How to Rethink Marketing for Tech Products by Martina Lauchengco
 - Start with Why by Simon Sinek
+- Transformed — Marty Cagan
 - What Your Customer Wants and Can’t Tell You by Melina Palmer
 - The Lean Startup by Eric Ries
-- Transformed by Marty Cagan
+- Build: An Unorthodox Guide to Making Things Worth Making by Tony Fadell

 **List of newsletters**

 - [Lenny's Newsletter](https://www.lennysnewsletter.com/) by Lenny Rachitsky